 Melrose Wakefield Healthcare designates this enduring material for a maximum of 1.5 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This course has been planned and implemented in accordance with the accreditation requirements and policies of the Massachusetts Medical Society through the joint providership of Melrose Wakefield Healthcare and Massachusetts Department of Public Health, Nutrition Division.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Massachusetts Medical Society through the joint providership of Melrose Wakefield Healthcare and Massachusetts Department of Public Health, Nutrition Division.
 Melrose Wakefield Healthcare is accredited by the Massachusetts Medical Society to provide continuing medical education for physicians.

 The Massachusetts Department of Public Health collaborated with Melrose Wakefield Healtcare in this effort.